wiljha/PizzaYa/README.md

 ## 2. Justification:

-Considering those the negatieve aspects mentioned above, it is required a system where they can control registration by purchase order.
+Considering those negatieve aspects mentioned above, it is required a system where the client can control registration by purchase order.
 The software that we will develop, will make registration easier and it will avoid sales process delays.

 ## 3. General objective: